On transcendental meromorphic solutions of Hayman's equation: Growth of meromorphic solutions of equation

 \begin{proof}[Proof of Theorem~\ref{maintheorem1}]

+The solutions $w$ in Theorem~\ref{maintheorem0}~(1) and Theorem~\ref{maintheorem0}~(5)(a) have similar orders or hyper-orders.
+They will be considered in the end of the proof.

-It is obvious that the solution $w$ in Theorem~\ref{maintheorem0}~(1) has order~$1$.
-For the solution $w$ in Theorem~\ref{maintheorem0}~(2), by integrating the equation $w'+hw=0$ we see that $w$ must be of the form $w=u(z)e^{v(z)}$, where $u(z)$ is a rational function and $v(z)$ is a polynomial.
-Thus $w$ has finite integer order in $\mathcal{S}_1$.
+For the solution $w$ in Theorem~\ref{maintheorem0}~(2), we may integrate the differential equation $w'+(-\alpha/\beta)w=0$ and obtain that $w$ is of the form $w=u(z)e^{v(z)}$, where $u(z)$ is a rational function and $v(z)$ is a polynomial.
+Thus $w$ has positive integer order.

 The solution $w$ in Theorem~\ref{maintheorem0}~(3) may have infinite order.
-Recall that $w$ and $h$ satisfy the two equations
+Recall that $w$ and $h$ satisfy the two differential equations